Active Duty Military — Earn a Degree Online

 Jump to: Tuition Discount | Why CMC? | How do I use VA Benefits and the GI Bill? | How do I apply?

-1. A complete CMC application for admissions indicating your military affiliation under the "Veteran Military Service" section of the Application.
+- Submit a complete CMC application for admission, indicating your military affiliation in the “Veteran Military Service” section of the application.

-2. Provide a copy of a DD-214 showing any discharge status other than dishonorable.
+- If military education benefits are not being used, provide a copy of a DD-214 showing any discharge status other than dishonorable.

 Getting Started